ophchu/akka/akka-docs/rst/scala/persistence.rst

 the ``persist`` call and the execution(s) of the associated event handler.
 This also holds for multiple ``persist`` calls in context of a single command.

-If persistence of an event fails, the persistent actor will throw an ``akka.actor.ActorKilledException``, and the default supervision strategy will stop the persistent actor.
-This can be customized by defining ``supervisorStrategy`` in parent actor.
+If persistence of an event fails, ``onPersistFailure`` will be invoked (logging the error by default) and the actor will unconditionally be stopped.
+The reason that it cannot resume when persist fails is that it is unknown if the even was actually persisted or not, and therefore it is in an inconsistent state.
+Restarting on persistent failures will most likely fail anyway, since the journal is probably unavailable.
+It is better to stop the actor and after a back-off timeout start it again.

 The easiest way to run this example yourself is to download `Typesafe Activator <http://www.typesafe.com/platform/getstarted>`_ and open the tutorial named `Akka Persistence Samples with Scala <http://www.typesafe.com/activator/template/akka-sample-persistence-scala>`_.